-- L Glory to God in the highest, and peace to his people on earth. - C Lord God, heavenly King, almighty God and Father: We worship You, we give You thanks, and we praise You for Your glory. - Lord Jesus Christ, only Son of the Father, You are Lord and God, You are the Lamb of God: - C Lord Jesus Christ, You take away the sin of the world; have mercy on us.

-- Lord Jesus Christ, You are seated at the right hand of the Father; and we ask you to graciously receive our prayer. - C For You alone are the Holy One, You alone are the Lord, You alone are the Most High, Jesus Christ, with the Holy Spirit, in the glory of God the Father.
+- L Glory to God in the highest, and peace to his people on earth. - Lord God, heavenly King, almighty God and Father: We worship You, we give You thanks, and we praise You for Your glory. - Lord Jesus Christ, only Son of the Father, You are Lord and God, You are the Lamb of God: - C Lord Jesus Christ, You take away the sin of the world; have mercy on us. - Lord Jesus Christ, You are seated at the right hand of the Father; and we ask you to graciously receive our prayer. - C For You alone are the Holy One, with the Holy Spirit, in the glory of God the Father.
 Amen.